tracystacktrace/authon/README.md

 - [X] Fix the log leaking bug (happens when log saves commands history).
 - [X] Make sessions a toggleable feature.
-- [ ] Introduce an ability to connect to a distant MySQL or SQL servers.
+- [ ] Introduce an ability to connect to a remote MySQL or SQL servers.
 - [ ] Make stuff compatible with ReIndev 2.9 (when it releases).
 - [X] Meow?
 Mrow mrrrrp :3